-Under our restricted operations, The Theatre is able to host private events such as live-streamed events*, day camps, religious events, private events, and weddings at 50% capacity within our Performing Arts Center while following health and safety guidelines.
+Under our restricted operations, The Theatre can small performances and host private events such as live-streamed events*, day camps, religious events, and weddings at 50% capacity within our Performing Arts Center, while following health and safety guidelines.
+We are also able to host performances in our historic auditorium with a maximum of 100 persons.
+Please view our website for the latest event updates as many are still being postponed and canceled.

-At this time, we are not able to host events for the general public in our historic auditorium.
-Ticket holders should check the show listing on our website www.mdtheatre.org/marquee.php for the latest information.
+Ticket holders should check the show listing on our website mdtheatre.org for the latest information.
 Your tickets are transferable and will be valid in the same form you have them in currently for the new date & showtime.

 Options if you are unable to attend the new date:

 1. Share your tickets with a friend or family member

 2. Re-sell them online at Ticketmaster.com or otherwise or

 3. Consider the ticket value a donation to the performance entity